walmartlabs/concord-website/docs/api/project.md

     All parameters are optional.

     The `teamId` and `teamName` parameters are mutually exclusive.
-    Either of those can be used to specify a project's team.

-    Omitted parameters will not be updated.
+    Omitted parameters are not updated.

     An empty value must be specified in order to remove a project's value: e.g. an empty `repositories` object to remove all repositories from a project.